lr-agenceweb/rails-starter/README.md

 ### [Whenever](https://github.com/javan/whenever)
 Setup two Cron tasks:
 * Regenerate sitemap everyday
-* Make a dump of database every day
+* Make a dump of database every day: it will be saved in ypur dropbox account and you will be notified by Slack about success or failure.

 To make this tasks active on your server, just run `whenever --update-crontab <name-of-your-site>`
 For more information read the gem documentation.